Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 - [ ] `Register for COM Interop` in section Compile
 - [ ] `Make assembly COM-Visible` in section Application > Assembly Information

 Tags `<ComRegisterFunction>` and  `<ComUnRegisterFunction>` should also **not** be used in any module.

+#### Primary Output Properties

+In module AUTO_INSTALLER > Primary Output Properties, property Register should be set to vsdrpDoNotRegister

 </p>
 </details>